texworld/betterbib/README.md

 BibTeX files are typically manually maintained and thus often contain inconsistencies, mistakes, or are missing information. betterbib helps maintaining your BibTeX files by comparing them with online sources and correcting whatever entries are found faulty.

-For example, with
+### Sync

+With
 ```
-$ betterbib in.bib out.bib
+$ betterbib-sync in.bib out.bib
 ```
 the input BibTeX
 ```